upstash/pulumi-upstash/sdk/python/README.md

 ## Configuration

-The following configuration points are available for the `foo` provider:
+The following configuration points are available for the `upstash` provider:

 - `upstash:apiKey` (environment: `UPSTASH_API_KEY`) - the API key for `upstash`.
 Can be obtained from the [console](https://console.upstash.com).
 - `upstash:email` (environment: `UPSTASH_EMAIL`) - owner email of the resources